Kouui/git_github/github.md

 ![#](./figure/4.png)

-6. since the cloned repository has already been linked to the remote server, you can push your newly created brunch to the remote server, the command test below in the branch name you creatd
+6. since the cloned repository has already been linked to the remote server, you can push your newly created branch to the remote server, the command test below is the branch name you created

         $ git push -u origin test